MicrosoftLearning/mslearn-databricks/Instructions/Exercises/AI-04-Fine-tune-models (using Unity Catalog).md

 1. In the sidebar, use the **(+) New** link to create a **Notebook**.
 Select **Serverless** as the default compute.

+1. In the first code cell, enter and run the following code to install the required libraries:

+    ```python
+    %pip install openai tiktoken numpy
+    dbutils.library.restartPython()
+    ```

-1. In the first cell of the notebook, enter the following SQL query to create a new volume that will be used to store this exercise's data within your default catalog:
+1. In a new cell, enter the following SQL query to create a new volume that will be used to store this exercise's data within your default catalog:

     ```python
    %sql